 When a vehicle has a locking differential, both wheels are forced to rotate at the same speed.
 This sends a nice amount of torque to tires with more grip, but it can also lead to premature wear when it’s temporarily locked.
 These are all important basics to understand as we look at the various four-wheel-drive settings.

 Is 4WD Worth the Cost?

-4WD is perfect for anyone that needs more grip on the road or likes to head down the trails.
+4WD is perfect for anyone who needs more grip on the road or likes to head down the trails.
 However, there are some downsides to this setup as well.
-You will spend more on fuel as the vehicles aren’t as economical.
+You will spend more on fuel, as the vehicles aren’t as economical.
 All of the added equipment creates a vehicle that weighs more as well, so there will be additional tire wear and maintenance.
 This added weight also alters how much longer it takes to brake, which could take some time to get used to.
 Additionally, four-wheel drive or all-wheel drive can give you a sense of security that causes you to make foolish decisions.
 You could easily get stuck thinking that your vehicle can handle the situation.

 For the everyday driver, 4WD is not needed.
 It only uses more fuel and causes you to spend more on the vehicle upfront.
 It’s going to provide no real benefit to your daily commute down a dry highway.
 However, if you want to go off-road, or you live in an area with bad weather, a four-wheel-drive car might be a good investment for you.